go-rod/rod/README.md

 ![logo](fixtures/banner.png)

-Rod is a High-level Devtools driver directly based on [DevTools Protocol][devtools protocol].
+`rod` is a High-level Devtools driver directly based on [DevTools Protocol][devtools protocol].
-It's designed for web automation and scraping.
-Rod also tries to expose low-level interfaces to users, so that whenever a function is missing users can easily send control requests to the browser directly.
+It's designed for web automation and scraping. rod also tries to expose low-level interfaces to users, so that whenever a function is missing users can easily send control requests to the browser directly.

 ## Features